Last update: Feb. 12, 2020

-After an organ transplant, immunosuppressive medication should be taken for life to prevent the immune system (defense) reject the transplanted organ as non-self.
+After an organ transplant, immunosuppressive medication should be taken for life to prevent the immune system (defense) from rejecting the transplanted organ as alien.

-The transplanted person has a higher risk of infections and more chance of taking antibiotics.
+The patient has a higher risk of infections and greater likelihood of taking antibiotics.

 Most antibiotics are compatible with breastfeeding.

 Most medications used to prevent transplant rejection are compatible with breastfeeding (Sarkar 2018, Constantinescu 2014, Singh 2011, Gardiner 2006, Munoz-Flores 2001, Nyberg 1998, Thiru 1997, Ziegenhagen 1988, Grekas 1984, Coulam 1982).

 Suggestions made at e-lactancia are done by APILAM´s pediatricians and pharmacists, and are based on updated scientific publications.

 It is not intended to replace the relationship you have with your doctor but to compound it.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.

 Thank you for helping to protect and promote breastfeeding.